North America’s Most Haunted Cities

 As a legendary site for the American Revolution, Civil War and Battle of Baltimore in the War of 1812, Baltimore has a history riddled with hundreds of years of lost lives.
 It's rumored that ghosts roam the cobblestone streets of Fell's Point, the city's historic waterfront neighborhood.
 Workers and visitors at the Fort McHenry National Monument and Historic Shrine have seen shadows, smelled gunpowder and heard the sound of drums in the distance.
 Mystery, horror and science fiction writer Edgar Allan Poe lived in Baltimore from 1833 to 1835 with his teenage bride (and cousin) at the Edgar Allan Poe House and Museum—and he was buried at the Westminster Hall and Burying Ground after his own mysterious death in 1849.

-Established in 1733, Southern Belle Savannah has a long history of battles, fires, epidemics and hurricanes that have taken hundreds of lives.
+Established in 1733, Savannah has a long history of battles, fires, epidemics and hurricanes that have taken hundreds of lives.
 Any historic building or cemetery in Savannah may be more than meets the eye, sending ghostly shivers up your group members' spines.
 Sorrell Weed House is said to be one of the most haunted buildings in the city and offers after-dark paranormal investigation tours.
-The 17 Hundred 90 Inn and Restaurant haunts guests and diners alike with tales and visions of a slave cook and servant boy.
-Kehoe House, an upscale B&B, is rumored to be haunted by children who once got trapped in the chimney—but it also once served as a mortuary.
+The 17 Hundred 90 Inn and Restaurant haunts guests and diners alike with tales and visions.

 Montréal, Québec, Canada

-Montréal turned 375 this year.
-It's been called "The City of Mary," "The City of Saints" and—for its unparalleled nightlife during the United States Prohibition—North America's "Sin City."
+Montréal has been called "The City of Mary," "The City of Saints" and—for its unparalleled nightlife during the United States Prohibition—North America's "Sin City."
 Haunted tours abound in Montréal's historic streets.
-The L'Auberge Sant-Gabriel, the oldest inn in North America that also serves as a restaurant and nightclub, is haunted by the spirit of a little girl who died in a 19th-century fire; a mysterious woman in white has been seen roaming the Queen Elizabeth Hotel; legend has it a prostitute named Mary Gallagher was decapitated at 242 William Street and comes back to search for her head.
+The L'Auberge Sant-Gabriel, the oldest inn in North America that also serves as a restaurant and nightclub, is haunted by the spirit of a little girl who died in a 19th-century fire; a mysterious woman in white has been seen roaming the Queen Elizabeth Hotel; legend has it a woman named Mary Gallagher was decapitated at 242 William Street and comes back to search for her head.

 New Orleans, Louisiana